 My old attitudes

 I can speak only for myself in mentioning some of my old perspectives.
-However, my old attitude might generalize to how some physicians currently think about this issue.
+However, my old attitude might generalize to what some physicians think about this issue.

 - I had the impression that many patients wanted to stop working.